-JENNIFER S. BANNER
+JENNIFER S. BANNER Served as Trustee since 2022

-Member of the Audit Committee and Corporate Governance/Nominating Committee
+Member of the Audit Committee and Corporate Governance /Nominating Committee

-Jennifer S. Banner is the Executive Director of the University of Tennessee Haslam College of Business Forum for Emerging Enterprises and Private Business (since June 2019).
+Jennifer S. Banner has served at the University of Tennessee Haslam College of Business as Executive Director of the Management Forum since June, 2019, and as Consultant with Special Appointment to the University's Haslam College of Business since August, 2024, working in the Integrated Business and Engineering Program, the Executive MBA Program, and the Department of Management & Entrepreneurship.
 Previously, she served as CEO of SchaadSource, LLC, a strategic and managerial shared services company from 2006 until April 2019; as CEO of Schaad Companies, LLC from 2008 through 2018; and as CEO of the Schaad Family Office from 2012 through 2018.
 Schaad Companies is a privately held real estate holding company with related businesses in residential and commercial construction, development, property management and leasing, real estate brokerage and land investments.
-Previously, Ms. Banner spent 22 years in public accounting, practicing in the tax area with Ernst & Whinney (now Ernst & Young LLP) in Florida and PYA, P.C. in Tennessee.
-Ms. Banner has been a director of Truist Financial Corporation (NYSE: TFC), since 2003 (presently serving as a member of the audit committee and previously a member of the executive committee and chair of the compensation and human capital committee).
+Previously, Ms. Banner spent 22 years in public accounting, practicing primarily in the tax area with Ernst & Whinney (now Ernst & Young LLP) in Florida and PYA, P.C. in Tennessee.
+Ms. Banner has been a director of Truist Financial Corporation (NYSE: TFC), since 2003, presently serving as a member of the audit committee and the technology committee and previously a member of the executive committee, chair of the compensation and human capital committee and lead director.
 She has been a member of the board of directors of Truist Bank, since 2013.
-She also has been a member of the board of directors of Uniti Group, Inc., since 2015 (presently serving as a member of the audit committee and the governance committee).
-Ms. Banner is also a member of the board of directors of CDM Smith, Inc., a global engineering and design build construction company that is privately held, where she presently serves as chair of the audit committee, chair of the executive compensation committee and a member of the finance committee.
+She has been a member of the board of directors of Uniti Group, Inc., since 2015 presently serving as a member of the audit committee, a member of the compensation committee, and as chair of the governance committee.
+Ms. Banner is also a member of the board of directors of CDM Smith, Inc., a global engineering and design build construction company that is privately held, where she presently serves as chair of the finance committee, chair of the executive compensation committee and as a member of the audit committee.
 She is a past director of the Federal Reserve Bank of Atlanta (Nashville Branch), First Virginia Banks, Inc., and First Vantage Bank.
-In 2019, she was named an honorary Fellow of MIT Center for Information Systems Research.
+In 2019, Ms. Banner was named an honorary Fellow of the MIT Center for Information Systems Research (MIT CISR), which provides chief information officers, digital leaders, and boards of directors with insights into technology and digital innovation.
+Ms. Banner currently serves as an Industry Research Fellow, participating with MIT senior research scientists regarding future-ready technology skills for public company directors.
 Ms. Banner maintains an active license as a Certified Public Accountant in the State of Tennessee.
-Ms. Banner brings the following experience, qualifications, attributes and skills to the Board:
+Ms. Banner brings the following experience, qualifications, attributes and skills to